 My Indiana Jones like experience adventuring through the Andes.

 Falling in love with Aguascalientes.

 Some of my dislikes:

-Locals trying to scam me every where I turned.
+People trying to scam me everywhere I turned in Cusco.

 Souvenirs being shoved down my throat.

 Hoards of people trying to sell me overpriced tours.

 Having to pay over the odds for a room in Aguascalientes.